Kazmania21/Portfolio/README.txt

-This portfolio has my projects in chronological order.
+This timeline section portfolio has my projects in chronological order.
-This is to show my ability to learn.
+This is to help show my ability to learn.